Logical Execution Time

 Dr. Timo Stripf

 Dr.-Ing.
 Timo Stripf has studied computer science at the Karlsruhe Institute of Technology and wrote his doctoral thesis in the area of electronic engineering about compiler construction.
 Between 2012 and 2015, he jointly coordinated the ALMA EU project with Prof. Jürgen Becker in which automated parallel software development for embedded multicore systems was investigated.
-Since 2016, he is technical managing director of emmtrix Technology GmbH, which provides automated software development and parallelization tools for heterogeneous multicore processor systems.
+Since 2016, he is the technical managing director of emmtrix Technology GmbH, which provides automated software development and parallelization tools for heterogeneous multicore processor systems.